aroberge/avantpy/roadmap.md

 ## Enhancements

-- [ ] Consider using `colorama` as optional dependencies for the console
 - [x] Add option to restrict processing to single dialect
   - In this case, only load single dialect file; if not found, issue error message and exit.
 - [x] Think of replacing `__name__ is "__main__"` by a single keyword, perhaps `NotImported`.